310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% bubble Souma %}
 What are you discussing?
 Regardless, look!
 The sky is crying!

 In other words, it is raining!
-I believe it would be best if everyone were to take shelter from the rain in the clubroom, before all of you become drenched wet.
+I believe it would be best if everyone were to take shelter from the rain in the club room, before all of you become drenched wet.
 {% endbubble %}

 {% bubble Kanata serious %}